What is Travelers’ Diarrhea?

 - Ingesting contaminated food or water.

-- Viral and parasitic agents are much less common
+- Viral and parasitic agents, however they are less common.

 Dehydration happens to be the biggest health risk associated with travelers’ diarrhea.
 While you cannot not ‘cure’ diarrhea, you can manage the symptoms of dehydration.

 - Increased thirst

 - Dark yellow urine, or decreased urine output

 Read More about the signs and symptoms of dehydration.